-Use data you have in your
+Use data you have in your database to truly

-database to truly personalize your appeals far beyond “Dear Ms. Sally Samplename,”
+personalize your appeals far beyond “Dear Ms. Sally Samplename,”

 “Direct Mail” is NOT direct mail – it IS part of an integrated direct response program that includes mail, phone, online, email, space, broadcast, txt, online communities et al and in order to maximize an organization's reach use of all practicable media is

 Don’t worry about

-In the age of online communities/email/txt messaging, don’t forget the power of telemarketing, national and regional space ads (including online), and
+In the age of online communities/email/text messaging, don’t forget the power of telemarketing, national and regional space ads (including online), and

 today’s voice messaging tools to significantly boost direct response outreach results and participation rates.

 demonstrating the impact of your mission.

 response is NOT the ugly stepchild of a major giving, planned gift, events, foundations/corporate giving programs or a necessary evil, but part of a comprehensive program that in order to work well,

-all areas must work together to breakdown the walls (real or imagined) an avoid the silo mentality of “my donor not
+all areas must work together to breakdown the walls (real or imagined) an avoid the silo mentality of “my donor not yours.”

 If done properly the direct

-response/annual fund segment of the donor file serves as a feeder for higher levels of cultivation such as major gifts, planned gifts, volunteer leadership and events.
+response/annual fund segment of the donor file serves as a feeder for higher levels of cultivation such as major gifts, planned gifts, volunteer leadership, and events.
 Often unjustly dismissed,

 lower donor repeat givers are fantastic planned giving prospects.